jpapanikolaou/CLIP-seq-modelling/README.md

 6. Run ```grep -v -e "non-protein coding RNA" -e "antisense RNA" -e "pseudogene" -e "alt" -e "fix" -e "random"  <outputfile.txt > <outputfilefilt.txt``` in the same working directory as the file you saved

 7. Run pipeline

+## Description of each file

+The entire pipeline, and every function called, can be seen in main_fcn.py.
+While the plotting code for each experiment shown in the experiment is not present in this repository, the code for generating plots can also be seen in ```main_fcn.py```.

+Location of each function called.
+Note that explanations and justifications of each function is present in the ```methodology``` section of the final report. m
+1. bin_reads_to_dataframe is present in the file binnning_V3, in the ```processing``` directory.
+2. calcualte_excluded_lambdas is in the ```macs_emulator``` file.
+Note that while this file is named ```macs_emulator```, this was a naming choice - we referred to peak calling as 'macs', and the file itself does not draw from any source code in MACS.
+This calculates lambda values and generates p-values and adjusted-p values for the experiment.
+This is where the peak-calling takes place
+3. read_encode() is a utility funciotn present in the ```macs_comparision``` file and is a data procesing script to process the downladed CSV format one gets from the ENCODE database.
+4. find_overlaps_optimized() is in the ```macs_comparison``` file and uses the ```pyranges``` library for greater speed.
+5. merge_main() is in the ```manual_gc``` file, which contains the normalization code for GC normalization.

+The confusion matrices for comparion with macs is contained directly in main_fcn.py.